Strawberries And Cream

-Strawberries and Cream is not only a classic combination but a classic dessert or pudding as the British like to call it.
+Strawberries and Cream is not only the ideal combination but a classic dessert or pudding as the British like to call it.
 Strawberries have existed for years but how did this combination of fruit and cream become so famous?

 The story goes that Cardinal Thomas Wolsey was a powerful figure in the court of King Henry VIII.
 He began building Hampton Court which had the largest kitchen during the Tudor era.
 It is believed that it was responsible for serving food to about 600 guests twice a day.
 No wonder the chefs must have thought of creating simple desserts.
 Strawberries and Cream was one such dessert.
 The chef’s name is unknown therefore the Cardinal gets the credit of creating a simple, refreshing dessert.